 Embark on a foodie expedition along Devine Street in Columbia with its array of culinary offerings, from specialty coffee to Peruvian shrimp tacos.
 Must-stop spots include Cantina 76, The Devine Cinnamon Roll Deli, Blūm Coffee and Craft and Draft.

 Hike through Congaree National Park’s champion trees, among them a 17-story loblolly pine.
 Nine trails and a boardwalk loop take you into the old-growth bottomland hardwood forest.
 If you’re visiting in the spring, be sure to stop by Cottle Strawberry Farm for some of the sweetest, juiciest berries you’ve ever tasted.

 The brick walls and columns of the Colonial-era Old Sheldon Church are a haunting reminder of war’s toll on South Carolina.
 Set on fire by the British during the American Revolution, the church was rebuilt in the 1820s only to be burned down a second time by Sherman’s troops on his “March to the Sea.”

 Located in Bluffton next to the last remaining hand-shucking oyster house in South Carolina, Bluffton Oyster Factory Park overlooks the May River and its pristine tidal marshes.
 Take a guided tour of the small restored cottage on the property that was once the home of freedman Cyrus Garvin.

 Hilton Head Island

-End your trip with a walk along the sandy shoreline of Hilton Head Island Beach or on the wetland boardwalks of Sea Pines Forest Preserve.
+End your trip with a stop in beautiful Hilton Head.
+Walk along the sandy shoreline of Hilton Head Island Beach or on the wetland boardwalks of Sea Pines Forest Preserve.
 Then visit nearby Stoney Baynard Ruins, remnants of a 1790s tabby mansion and cotton plantation.